Motivating your remote team

 There has been no such thing as ‘business as usual’ for many businesses during the pandemic, however, it’s as important to recognise and reward employees who have kept the business functioning during a challenging time, even if they are working remotely.
 Rewards and incentives can go a long way in motivating staff.
 Recognising good work or teamwork should be a top priority and can even be a simple gesture of sending a small gift to their home as a thank you.
 If you are not in a position to offer financial incentives, there are other options such as awards, time off, volunteering opportunities or learning/development opportunities (such as additional training or upskilling).

 Read our blog on how to incentivise your staff without money.

 Make sure they have the right workspace set up

-There’s nothing worse than working in conditions which are not conducive to productivity.
+There’s nothing worse than working in conditions that are not conducive to productivity.
 Are your workers set up properly at home?
 Have you conducted a risk assessment?
 We have a free template to use for this.
-If they don’t have the right equipment make sure that they are fully set up with a proper desk space and the IT support they need.
+If they don’t have the right equipment make sure that they are fully set up with proper desk space and the IT support they need.

 Receive HR updates